 Volunteers are the lifeline of our service.
 Our volunteers make a tremendous difference in the lives of those in our community who are lonely, in crisis, or experiencing emotional stress.

-Before applying, please read the information on this page in order to decide if this is the right time for you to volunteer (link to application is below).
+Before applying, please read the information on this page in order to decide if this is the right time for you to volunteer (see application link below).

 Things to Consider Before Applying:

 Due to the nature of volunteering on a Distress Line, if you are currently experiencing emotional difficulties or trauma this may not be the best time for you to volunteer in this position.
 It is important to evaluate your own mental well-being and consider the impact this type of work may have on your mental and emotional state.